Canonical correlation analysis of stochastic trends via functional approximation: Abstract

 \section{Abstract}

-This paper proposes a novel canonical correlation analysis for semiparametric inference in $I(1)/I(0)$ systems via functional approximation.
-The approach can be applied coherently to panels of $p$ variables with a generic number $s$ of stochastic trends, as well as to subsets or aggregations of variables.
-This study discusses inferential tools on $s$ and on the loading matrix $\psi$ of the stochastic trends (and on their duals $r$ and $\beta$, the cointegration rank and the cointegrating matrix): asymptotically pivotal test sequences and consistent estimators of $s$ and $r$, $T$-consistent, mixed Gaussian and efficient estimators of $\psi$ and $\beta$, Wald tests thereof, and misspecification tests for checking model assumptions.
-Monte Carlo simulations show that these tools have reliable performance uniformly in $s$ for small, medium and large-dimensional systems, with $p$ ranging from 10 to 300.
+This paper proposes a novel approach for semiparametric inference on the number $s$ of common trends and their loading matrix $\psi$ in $I(1)/I(0)$ systems.
+It combines functional approximation of limits of random walks and canonical correlations analysis, performed between the $p$ observed time series of length $T$ and the first $K$ discretized elements of an $L^2$ basis.
+Tests and selection criteria on $s$, and estimators and tests on $\psi$ are proposed; their properties are discussed as $T$ and $K$ diverge sequentially for fixed $p$ and $s$.
+It is found that tests on $s$ are asymptotically pivotal, selection criteria of $s$ are consistent, estimators of $\psi$ are $T$-consistent, mixed-Gaussian and efficient, so that Wald tests on $\psi$ are asymptotically Normal or $\chi^2$.
+The paper also discusses asymptotically pivotal misspecification tests for checking model assumptions.
+The approach can be coherently applied to subsets or aggregations of variables in a given panel.
+Monte Carlo simulations show that these tools have reasonable performance for $T\geq 10 p$ and $p\leq 300$.
 An empirical analysis of 20 exchange rates illustrates the methods.

 \keywords{Unit roots; cointegration; $I(1)$; large panels; semiparametric inference; canonical correlation analysis\\ JEL Classification: C32, C33} \begingroup \uppercasenonmath#1{}

 \endgroup